This HAS to be MEDICALLY Documented in your records:

 - In Service Event or Aggravation.

 This is also known as the “Hickson Elements” for a later case.
-Why you need to know: If all 3 of these things are not documented in your medical and service records, then you will need to obtain this documentation before getting service connected.
-This applies if you applied last week, or 10 years ago.
+Why you need to know: If all 3 of these things are not documented in your medical and service records, then you will need to obtain this documentation before getting service-connected.
+This applies if you applied last week or ten years ago.

 Note: Secondary Service Connection and Presumptive’s are a little easier.
-If you have a diagnosis, and a doctor says that your diagnosis is at least as likely as not a result of your (service connected condition), then you need not AGAIN establish an in service event or aggravation.
+Suppose you have a diagnosis, and a doctor says that your diagnosis is at least as likely as not a result of your (service-connected condition).
+In that case, you need not AGAIN establish an in-service event or aggravation.
 A presumptive Service connection means if you meet the applicable criteria, then your condition is “presumed” to be caused by military service.
-You are still gonna need a current diagnosis, but you may get a bye on the nexus if you meet the requisite criteria for presumptive conditions.
+You are still gonna need a current diagnosis, but you may get a by on the nexus if you meet the requisite criteria for presumptive conditions.

 Hickson Elements –In order to establish service connection for the claimed disorder, there must be: